Housing asylum seekers in Essex hotel causing ‘very serious problem’, court told

 “The problem has arisen because of a breach of planning control by the defendant.”

-“For them, the Bell Hotel is no more a hotel than a borstal to a young offender.”

-Mr Coppel told the court that the Bell Hotel had not been used as a hotel since the Covid-19 pandemic, and was now “unrecognisable as a hotel, but for an old sign”.

-He added that Somani Hotels had not had “the courage of conviction to seek a certificate of lawful use”, which would have “resolved the matter in its favour”.
+He continued that the site “is no more a hotel than a borstal to a young offender” for asylum seekers and that Somani Hotels had not had “the courage of conviction to seek a certificate of lawful use”, which would have “resolved the matter in its favour”.

 Mr Coppel also referenced the alleged sexual assault of a teenage girl by an asylum seeker who was placed in the hotel, which sparked a series of protests, and said several schools were in the nearby area.